-A Disability Tax Credit may be available to a person or family member supporting someone diagnosed with Bi-Polar Disorder.
+The Disability Tax Credit may be available to a person or family member supporting someone diagnosed with Bi-Polar Disorder.
 The simplest way to ascertain eligibility for the Disability Tax Credit would be to talk to an expert at Disability Credit Consultants.

 Bi-Polar Disorder sufferers qualify for the Disability Tax Credit

-Many people do not know that the Canadian government provides tax benefits to people with conditions such as Bi-Polar Disorder.
+Many people do not know that the Canadian government provides tax credits and benefits to people with conditions such as Bi-Polar Disorder.
 It is, however, recognized by the CRA as an eligible condition for such tax benefits.

 If you or a family member has Bi-Polar Disorder, you have likely had to deal with disability issues.
 If so, you may qualify for the Disability Tax Credit.
 Part of the process to claim the credit is to obtain a Disability Tax Credit certificate from your own doctor.
 If the disability has lasted more than a year, and you meet some other conditions, you will likely qualify.